Last Updated on September 9, 2022

 At the risk of focusing too heavily on a single celebrity, this will be the last time I mention Scott Disick.

 Let’s be real here… Do you honestly believe he rides around his office in a mini Segway, even though he says he’s “loving it” in a recent Instagram post?

 Celebrities appear in approximately 9% of American ads, compared to more than double that number in 2004.
 Nielsen found that celebrity endorsements in advertising only resonated with 12% of respondents (compared to humor, which resonated with 47% of respondents).

 So how important is peer level influence?

 To Millennials, it is vital.
 Close to 45% in this demographic value authenticity over content.

 Peer influencers don’t rely on a script.
 Their social media posts look far more natural than paid celebrity endorsements.
 Peer influencers actually use the products they are posting about and can articulate the value they get from them.

-These examples represent why over 90% of consumers trust peer recommendations over ads.
+These examples represent why 92% of consumers trust peer recommendations over ads.
 If you are a small business owner, chances are you can benefit greatly from an effective peer influencer marketing strategy.

 Leverage the influence of regular, everyday consumers with engaged friends, family and followers.
 Then watch your sales grow.

 Andrew is the Head of Client Services for Intellifluence and has a background in communications.
 He is committed to helping brands get the most out of their campaigns and is the co-host of the Influencer Spotlight series.